socialfoundations/folktexts/README.md

   --subsampling SUBSAMPLING
-                        [float] Which fraction of the dataset to use (if omitted will use all data) --seed SEED           [int] Random seed -- to set for reproducibility --dont-correct-order-bias
+                        [float] Which fraction of the dataset to use (if omitted will use all data) --seed SEED           [int] Random seed -- to set for reproducibility --use-web-api-model   [bool] Whether use a model hosted on a web API (instead of a local model) --dont-correct-order-bias
                         [bool] Whether to avoid correcting ordering bias, by default will correct it --numeric-risk-prompting